This post about Graceland Memphis is written in collaboration with the Tennessee Department of Tourist Development.

-After you buy your tickets you’re taken to a room and shown a short video that gives highlight on Elvis’s life.
+After you buy your tickets for Graceland Memphis, you’re taken to a room and shown a short video that gives a highlight on Elvis’s life.
 His movie career, love of music, time in the army, and him talking to the press about his love of Memphis and Graceland.
 There are several different package options to touring Graceland.
 Do your research before so you know what tour is best for you.

 After the video, you take an iPad, headset, and get on a shuttle to cross the street into Graceland.
-Graceland is an amazing property with green acres, lots of flowers and a gorgeous mansion.
+Graceland Memphis is an amazing property with green acres, lots of flowers, and a gorgeous mansion.
 As you start the tour on your headset, John Stamos (AKA Uncle Jesse from Full House who was obsessed with Elvis), starts telling you the history of the property and how Elvis came to acquire it.

-The dining room: This room is still in use!
+This room is still in use!
 Lisa Marie and her family celebrate holidays at Graceland and enjoy using the china Elvis and Priscilla had at their wedding.
 Lisa Marie frequently chimed in during the tour.
 She shared what the house was like when her dad was alive and memories of the fun they had.

-The jungle room: Green shag carpet on the floor and ceilings (for better acoustics.
+Green shag carpet on the floor and ceilings (for better acoustics.
 Elvis would turn this room into a recording studio sometimes), a custom waterfall built into the wall, and lots of greenery.
 I’d definitely hang out and jam with Elvis in this room!

-Now it’s lunch time.
+Now it’s lunchtime.
 Grab a bite to eat at some of the restaurants.
 There’s Glady’s Diner and Vernon’s Smokehouse.
 The eateries are named in honor of Elvis’s parents.

 If you paid for this package go see Elvis’s plane the ‘Lisa Marie’.
 Then go check out his AMAZING car collection.
 This pink Cadillac has my name written all over it.

-They also have different exhibits with Elvis military memorabilia, guitars and outfits.
-Can I borrow this white jumpsuit please?
+They also have different exhibits with Elvis military memorabilia, guitars, and outfits.
+Can I borrow this white jumpsuit, please?

-From there, there are more exhibits, shops and even a studio showing some of Elvis’s films!
+From there, there are more exhibits, shops, and even a studio showing some of Elvis’s films!